Low-Chill Apple Cultivars for North Florida and North Central Florida

 Because trees are pruned yearly, tree size is not as accurate an indicator of relative vigor as is trunk diameter.
 However, this trial indicated that trunk diameter and tree height were both significantly affected by rootstock, and these variables were not affected by scion (Table 3).
 Trunk diameter and tree size were greater for trees on M7A or MM106 than either Mark or P22.
 For example, mean trunk diameters of M7A or MM106 varied between 2.0–2.2 inches.
 By contrast, trunk diameter of Mark or P22 was between 0.7–1.5 inches.
 Burr knots (a swollen mass of gall-like tissue above the graft union) were also prominent on Mark or P22 rootstocks.
 This physiological disorder results from incompatibility of the scion and rootstock and sometimes causes adventitious root formation.

-Healthy, bare-root trees that are 1- to 2-years-old and obtained from a nursery should be planted without allowing the roots to dry.
-Apple trees may be planted any time during the dormant season, January to March.
+Healthy, bare-root trees that are 1 to 2 years old and obtained from a nursery should be planted without allowing the roots to dry.
+Planting apple trees at the right time is crucial.
+The time of planting may differ depending on the climate.
+In a colder climate, planting should be done in the early spring, but in a warmer climate there is more flexibility.
+For example, planting could be done in the dormant season.
 However, planting apples trees in Florida from late December to February will allow sufficient time for roots to become established before spring growth begins.
 When transplanting container-grown trees, care should be taken to spread the roots.
 Trees purchased in containers can be planted throughout the year provided adequate water is applied throughout the dry spring months and other dry periods during the establishment year.

 Cultivation is usually necessary only for weed control and should be as shallow as possible to avoid damage to the root system.
 An area approximately 4–6 feet from the trunk should be maintained weed-free.
 Chemical weed killers with low human/animal toxicity are usually practical for home use.
 When using pesticides, always follow label directions.
 Prior to application of herbicides, all suckers emanating from the rootstock or lower trunk should be removed.
 Mulches may be used to control weeds and conserve moisture, but do not allow mulch to be in long-term contact with the tree trunk to help avoid disease problems.

 A soil test may be conducted prior to planting.
-A balanced fertilizer, such as 10-10-10 (N-P-K) with micronutrients, is recommended.
-If soil phosphorous is not limiting a 10-0-10 fertilizer can be used.
+Apple is a minor crop in Florida and there is no UF/IFAS recommendation on fertilizer, but a balanced fertilizer, such as 10-10-10 (N-P-K) with micronutrients, should be best for growth and production.
+If soil phosphorous is not limiting, a 10-0-10 fertilizer can be used.
 About one pound of this mixture for each year of the tree's age can be applied annually up to a maximum of 15 pounds per year.
 In each of two fertilizer applications yearly, apply half of the total annual amount of fertilizer.
 Fertilizer applications should be made during the dormant period, in January to March, and another in June.
 Alternatively, a proportional lesser amount of fertilizer can be applied every six weeks from February to August.
 Broadcast the fertilizer evenly beneath the tree canopy.
-Optimum fertilizer application rates for apple trees are largely unknown for Florida conditions.

 Zinc deficiency is common in apples grown in Florida.
 One pound of zinc oxide (ZnO) or zinc sulfate (ZnSO4) should be applied annually if symptoms of zinc deficiency appear.
 Boron, another important micronutrient, is critical to apple fruit set, retention and firmness.
 Boron deficiency can also cause bitter pits and internal breakdown of apples.

 The amount and timing of irrigation depends not only on amount and frequency of rainfall, but also on soil type.
-For young trees as little as 5–10 gallons of water per tree is satisfactory while old trees could require over 50 gallons of water.
-For trees grown in sandy soil, more frequent irrigations are required than for trees grown in clay soils.
+For young trees as little as 5–10 gallons of water per tree is satisfactory, while old trees could require over 50 gallons of water.
+For trees grown in sandy soil, more frequent irrigation is required than for trees grown in clay soils.
 During each irrigation, the area beneath the canopy of the tree should be wet to a depth of 2 to 3 feet.
 Under extremely dry conditions, daily irrigation may be required for newly planted trees.
-For 2-year-old and older trees, weekly or bi-weekly irrigation is usually satisfactory.
+For 2-year-old and older trees, weekly or biweekly irrigation is usually satisfactory.

 Training and Pruning